codio-content/MySQL-Constraints_and_Keys/.guides/content/SQL-right-outer-join-d9cb.md

 ![sql-5-right-outer-join.png](.guides/img/sql-5-right-outer-join.png)

-Let's write it as SQL code.
+Let's write it as SQL code in the `mysql>` prompt:

-In the `mysql` command line execute:

 ```
 mysql> SELECT * FROM classrooms